Shivmohith/Air-Drums/ReadMe.md

 ### Description

-This project involves creating a virtual drum system that can be played using a webcam and a computer system alone and the program I created tracks two drumsticks, with Yellow and Green colored ball attached to the drumsticks, through live webcam video and plays sounds based on simulated air-drumming “hits”.
+This project involves creating a virtual drum system that can be played using a webcam and a computer system alone and the program tracks two drumsticks, with Yellow and Green colored ball attached to the drumsticks, through live webcam video and plays sounds based on simulated air-drumming “hits”.

 ### Software Requirements